pegros/PEG_FLW/README.md

 However, some simple interaction requirements are not supported:
 * Display the progress of a flow graphically (e.g. leveraging the standard “stages”)
-* Select one record out of a list fetched via a “getRecord” node Leverage the full width of a flow page to display/edit record data efficiently (e.g. fields on 3 columns)
+* Select one record out of a list fetched via a “getRecord” node
+* ~~Leverage the full width of a flow page to display/edit record data efficiently (e.g. fields on 3 columns)~~
 * Simply merge data from a Salesforce record with data fetched from an external source

 Implementing custom Lightning components each time there is a similar use case is not a sustainable approach (in terms of implementation/maintenance delays/costs, UX consistency, performances…).

 A core set of 6 **flow ready** LWC components has been implemented to address these needs in a generic, configurable way.

-Additional objective was to keep the control of data fetch/save within the Flow logic (not in the components)

-## Overall Approach
+At last, a key design pattern is to clearly separate User Interaction from data logic.
+The Flow process is in charge of getting / processing / updating record data while the Components only display record data and supports local user interaction (selection, data input) in the browser.

 ## Content of the Package